Uberi/University-Notes/PHIL350/PHIL350.md

 There are different types of speech acts, and each one have their own norms and rules.
 For example, guessing has different norms from speculating, conjecturing, asserting, promising, or guaranteeing.
 The norms and rules are what we are trying to define for each relevant speech act.

-There are different types of normativity. **Constitutive normalivity** are the internal rules that consitute a practice - the rules that basically define the practice. **Moral normativity** are rules that say when a practice is morally permissible - the rules than define when we should do the practice. **Prudential normativity** are rules that say when a practice is prudent/wise - when it would be a good idea to do a practice.
+There are different types of normativity. **Constitutive normativity** are the internal rules that consitute a practice - the rules that basically define the practice. **Moral normativity** are rules that say when a practice is morally permissible - the rules than define when we should do the practice. **Prudential normativity** are rules that say when a practice is prudent/wise - when it would be a good idea to do a practice.

 For example, the rules of chess is contitutive normativity, while going easy on new chess players is moral normativity.
 If you have a bet that you will lose a chess game, it would be prudent to lose it in order to win the bet, and this is prudential normativity.

 What is the constitutive norm of assertion?
 In other words, what is the fundamental rule of assertion?
-Do assertions need to be factive (requires truth)?
+Do assertions need to be factive (do assertions require truth)?

 One factive account of assertion is the **truth rule** - one should assert something only if it's true, and knowledge/justification/belief is not necessary.